 Climb under a chair (going in the door) and hop on foam squares to go from room to room.

-Click the link to the left to see the variety and prices Amazon has for indoor slides.
+Click here to check out the variety and prices Amazon has for indoor slides.

 The Homes I See